-- Where positive surface drainage cannot be achieved by sloping away of the ground surface adjacent to the pavement, a drainage system should carry runoff water away from the completed pavement. - Planters located adjacent to the pavement should preferably be self-contained.
+- 1. Where positive surface drainage cannot be achieved by sloping away of the ground surface adjacent to the pavement, a drainage system should carry runoff water away from the completed pavement. - 2.
+Planters located adjacent to the pavement should preferably be self-contained.
 Sprinkler mains should be located a minimum of five feet from the pavement.
-The trench for

-- sprinkler lines should be backfilled appropriately such that these trenches do not act as easy conduit for moisture movement. - 3.
-Planter box structures placed adjacent to pavement should be provided with a means to assure concentrations of water are not available to the subsoils stratigraphy. - Large trees and shrubs should not be allowed closer to the pavement than a horizontal distance equal to roughly their mature drip line to their significant moisture demand upon maturing. - 5.
+- 3. Planter box structures placed adjacent to pavement should be provided with a means to assure concentrations of water are not available to the subsoils stratigraphy. - 4.
+Large trees and shrubs should not be allowed closer to the pavement than a horizontal distance equal to roughly their mature height due to their significant moisture demand upon maturing. - 5.
 Moisture conditions should be maintained "constant" around the edge of the pavements.
 Ponding of water in planters, in unpaved areas, and around joints in paving and sidewalks can cause movements beyond those predicted in this report and significantly reduce the subgrade support.